minprog/app-studio/40 Problem Sets/50 Lists/20 Assignment.md

 If you don't like our suggested assignment ideas listed on the following pages of this document, or if you prefer to do something unique of your own, please feel free to do so.
 Whether you do our suggestions or your own, we'd prefer to see an app that has the following qualities:

 - Your app should be set up as an Android Studio project, so it can easily be opened/run/graded by others.
-- Your app should use at least 2 different activities or at least 2 fragments.
+- Your app should use at least 2 different activities/view controllers or at least 2 fragments.
+- At least one of the controllers should incorporate a list!
 - Your app should gracefully handle rotation from portrait to landscape orientation.
 - Along with your app, please turn in a file named **README.md** that contains your name and e-mail address along with the name of your app and a very brief description of it, along with any special instructions that the user might need to know in order to use it properly (if there are any).
 For example: